muammerkeles/Selectable-Ajax-Autocomplete/README.md

-# Selectable-Ajax-Autocomplete
+# Selectbox-Ajax-Autocomplete
-Selectable Ajax Autocomplete Input.
+Selectbox Ajax Autocomplete Input.

 First of all what is difference from Select2 in Ajax-Autocomplete?
 This provides you to use Ajax-Autocomplete like Select element.